twhjames/leni-background-assessment/README.md

 [Watch the Demo Video](./public/Leni-Background-Assessment-Demo.mp4)

-> _The video demonstrates the toggling of visibility and selection behavior._
+> _The video demonstrates the toggling of visibility and selection behaviour._

 ---